urgdog/urg.systems/stories/index.md

 tho some are red because everything is fine.

-anyway here are some stories that happened, and they're fun.
+anyway here are some stories that happened.

 ---